Nathan Delfouneso: Bolton Wanderers

 On 6 August 2020, Delfouneso joined Bolton Wanderers on a two-year deal.
 After scoring four goals in pre-season his competitive debut came on 5 September in Bolton's first match of the season, a 1–2 home defeat against Bradford in the first round of the EFL Cup.
 He scored his first competitive goal on 3 October, scoring Bolton's second goal in a 2–1 win against Harrogate Town.

 On 31 January 2022, Delfouneso joined EFL League Two side Bradford City on loan for the remainder of the 2021–22 season.
 On 3 May, Bolton confirmed that he would be released at the end of his contract.

 Accrington Stanley

 On 20 September 2022, Delfouneso signed for League One club Accrington Stanley on a short-term contract.
 On 20 January 2023, Delfouneso left the club.

 AFC Fylde

 On 18 March 2023, Delfouneso signed for AFC Fylde on a short-term contract.

+Hednesford Town

+On 16 February 2024, he joined Hednesford Town along with four other players after a short spell with Chorley.